 You also need to consider what else the court will be used for.
 Although many courts are used solely for tennis, they can also be installed as part of a MUGA installation (Multi Use Games Area) which are increasingly popular with schools and public sports facilities.

-However, in recent years, synthetic grass and clay court surfaces have improved significantly in quality and are now a viable alternative to natural courts, offering significantly lower maintenance costs.
+However, in recent years, synthetic grass and artificial clay court surfaces have improved significantly in quality and are now a viable alternative to natural courts, offering significantly lower maintenance costs.

 As well as being cheaper to install, artificial courts can be used more regularly and are easier and cheaper to maintain.
 Synthetic surfaces can now replicate the feel of grass, clay and cement courts, and synthetic courts were already very popular for indoor courts.